Skip to content

 BodyCheckupBodyCheckup

-Probiotics, Prebiotics, Postbiotics: The Three-Step Balance 1️ / Probiotics – The Good Microbes Probiotics are beneficial bacteria and yeasts that strengthen your microbiome. ✔ Examples: Lactobacillus rhamnosus , Bifidobacterium longum , Saccharomyces boulardii ✔ Present in: Yogurts, kefir,...
+Probiotics, Prebiotics, Postbiotics: Balance in Three Steps 1️/ Probiotics – The Good Microbes THE probiotics are beneficial bacteria and yeasts that strengthen your microbiota.✔ Examples: Lactobacillus rhamnosus, Bifidobacterium longum, Saccharomyces boulardii✔ Found in: Yogurts, kefir, kombucha, kimchi, sauerkraut,...

-Probiotics are beneficial bacteria and yeasts that strengthen your microbiome.
+THE probiotics are beneficial bacteria and yeasts that strengthen your microbiota.

 Roles: Improve digestion, immunity and reduce inflammation